 - You were not treated by the medical provider approved by the insurance company.

 - You did not file a claim within the time limits required.

 - You were engaged in dangerous actions such as horseplay, practical jokes, or other unsafe activities.

 - The employer did not commit any acts of gross negligence.

 If your claim is denied, you and your family face financial ruin.
 You have the right to appeal the decision.
 To pursue the benefits you deserve, you need help from a workers’ compensation attorney who has a record of success in appealing denied workers’ comp claims.
-The success of your workers’ comp claim and third party lawsuit will, in large part, be a direct result of the skills, knowledge, and experience of your attorney.
+The success of your New York workers’ comp claim and third party lawsuit will, in large part, be a direct result of the skills, knowledge, and experience of your attorney.

 At Wingate, Russotti, Shapiro, Moses, and Halperin LLP, we are honored to be recognized by Super Lawyers Magazine, and to be rated AV (preeminent) by Martindale-Hubbell, the premier attorney rating service in the USA.
 We have recovered many high-value settlements and verdicts in civil court and have won hundreds of millions of dollars for our clients.
 Call (212) 986-7353 for a free consultation.